Keep your love alive (and chocolate on hand) all year long.

 - Invest in your relationship – Don’t let this year go by without going to a marriage seminar, class, or retreat.
 These programs are designed to bring you closer together.

 - Get a Ph.D. on your spouse – Make it a goal to learn everything there is to know about your spouse.
 Be inquisitive.
-Know their love languages, their favorite color, their favorite candy and of course their 2 Money Personalities . (click here for access to the free Money Personality Assessment).
+Know their love languages, their favorite color, their favorite candy and of course their 2 Money Personalities. (click HERE for access to our FREE scientific & confidential online Money Personality Assessment).

 - No more “yes dear” – Don’t pacify your spouse.
 It isn’t nice and it doesn’t help with your connection.
 If you don’t understand where your spouse is coming from–ask questions.
 If you can’t finish a job for your spouse then tell him/her you can’t and when you do plan to finish it.